vecna/trackmap/README.md

 ## Technopolitical goal

-We know **online business model is mostly based on tracking**, who is producing content is just pushing hard in order to get more visibility, clicks and provide advertising.
+We know that the **online business model is mostly based on tracking**.

-If you don't want that a specific organization get money from your interaction because you don't like it, or you don't want be tracked by that company, your only option is the 'opt out'.
+If you don't want that a specific company to make money out of your data because you don't like it, or simply don't want be tracked by that company, your only option is to 'opt out'.

-But what are the options ? this is one of the first goals of TrackMap: make you aware of the amount of tracking involved in your daily navigation.
-We've addressed the media, because they represent something touching all the active citizens in a country.
+But what are the options ?
+This is one of the first goals of TrackMap: to make you aware of the amount of tracking involved when you read the news online of a daily basis.
+We have addressed the media, because they represent something that involves all active citizens in a country.

 But why bother if Google, NewYorkTimes or others track your behavior and interests ?
-It's pointless to be scared by those organizations, after all, they have done nothing bad against users.
+It's pointless to be scared of those organizations.
+After all, they have done nothing bad against users.

-But sadly, these data are extremely valuable for market and political strategies, and those companies has been targeted by Intelligence Agencies for those reason.
-So it's easier to understand what we want show: tracking is not something performed by Internet Companies only, but something used actively as Nation assets.
+But sadly, the data they collect is extremely valuable for market and political strategies, and such companies have been targeted by intelligence agencies for that precise reason.
+So it's easier to understand what we want show: tracking is not something which is only performed by internet companies, but which is also actively used as a nation's asset.
-And Nations are easier to be perceived as troublesome, instead of an abstract Internet Company.
-Or not?
-What if the main medias of a country are leaking (and are they aware ?) the citizen interest to a political enemy ?

-With TrackMap we show the invisible links between a news reader from a nation and all the nation that can eventually snoop on their behavior. on a foreign network, you have no rights.
+With TrackMap we show the invisible links between a news reader from a nation and all the nations that can eventually snoop on their behavior.
+In a foreign network, you have no rights.

 **Is this paranoia ?**

 No ;) This has been done by the NSA, which intercepts the advertising network of the Angry Birds game.
 Angry Birds was the most deployed game, but was still an option for citizens.
 News media, however, are accessed by the majority of populations around the world and by tracking which websites users access, third parties can gain a unique insight into the types of interests people have, their ideas, beliefs and concerns.
 In other words, by tracking news media, third parties can map out the interests of individuals and groups and potentially target them.
 The aim of this project is to expose how the ADS and tracking business works based on third party injections.

-And be aware of the Nations and Companies that can know a group[*] behavior, is still good if you consider data as the new profitable treasure.
+And be aware of the nations and companies that can know group[*] behavior, is still good if you consider data as the new profitable treasure.

 [*]: Group mean: a nation, a region, a company, an etnicity, a city, a block in a city, and every other discrimination that can be done by metadata or user profiling.